 It's with quite some pride that we can finally promote an Ethiopian project.
 We always thought that a direct partnership with an Ethiopian farm would be years away due to the country's notorious lack of trade transparency - but along along came Sara, Abiy and Giday to bring this beautiful coffee project to life.

 Sara Morrocchi had first heard of Limu Kossa while still working for Sustainable Harvest.
 It struck her attention because of the rare combination of traits: a private specialty coffee estate that could export directly and which was run by a man known for his passion and integrity in the local community: Gidey Berhe Retta, or as the locals call him: Abba Ollie ("the one who uplifts").
 A friend of Gidey, Abiy Ashenafi - who represents Limu Kossa abroad - just so happened to live in The Hague, so when Sara moved to Holland they reconnected and met for coffee at Coffee Bru.
 It was soon clear that they spoke the same language when it came to coffee quality, community development and direct roaster involvement.

 After cupping some amazing harvest samples Sara introduced Abiy to Lennart at the World of Coffee in Budapest in 2017.
 The click between them was immediate as well and a partnership was born.
-Our pilot import from Limu Kossa is called "Galeh" after the microregion where it's from) was a major success and this season, we're proud to offer both natural and washed versions of this Ethiopian gem - and a single farmer lot from one of the most trusted outgrower farmers: Sultan Ba’wari.
+Our pilot import from Limu Kossa (called "Galeh" after the microregion where it's from) was a major success and this season, we're proud to offer both natural and washed versions of this Ethiopian gem - and a single farmer lot from one of the most trusted outgrower farmers: Sultan Ba’wari.

 1,840 - 2,130 meters above sea level